 - 1/2 cup (100g) packed light brown sugar

-- 1/3 cup (80ml) vegetable or canola oil (melted coconut oil works too)
+- 1/3 cup (80ml) vegetable or canola oil (or melted coconut oil)

-- 2 teaspoons vanilla extract
+- 2 teaspoons pure vanilla extract

-- 1/2 cup (120ml) buttermilk, room temperature3
+- 1/2 cup (120ml) buttermilk, at room temperature*

 - Preheat the oven to 350°F (177°C).
 Line a 12-cup muffin pan with cupcake liners.
 Line a second pan with 2 liners – this recipe makes about 14 cupcakes.
 Set aside.

-Make ahead tip: Prepare cupcakes 1 day in advance.
+- Make Ahead Instructions: You can prepare cupcakes 1 day in advance.
 Keep cupcakes covered tightly at room temperature and frost the day of serving.
 Unfrosted cupcakes can be frozen up to 2 months.
 Thaw overnight in the refrigerator and bring to room temperature before frosting and serving.
 Frosting freezing instructions included in step 5.